Mentoring for career progression

 What if I don't see value and want to end the relationship early?

-'I have really appreciated the time you have given me thus far, I have valued your input and feel I have taken enough from this experience already.'
+'I have really appreciated the time you have given me thus far, I have valued your input and feel I have taken much from this experience already.'

-A mentor is not your advocate, nor is it your sponsor for the next role, however if you have been a little strategic in your selection, they could be the person who knows about the next position that becomes available and put a good word in for you.
+Important to note: A mentor is not your advocate, nor is it your sponsor for the next role, however if you have been a little strategic in your selection, they could be the person who knows about the next position that becomes available and put a good word in for you.
 No guarantees you'll get the job, that part is up to you.....
-Creating the visibility with the right person and having someone with influence can help you gain belief.
+Creating the visibility with the right person and having someone with influence can help you gain belief in yourself to apply for that next role.

 You may already know what you want, you just need a little push to get there.